koii-network/k2-port-sdk/readme.md

 Now here's the list of function this SDK exposes:

 ### **`PropagatePoRT()`** <br />
 This function is the core of this SDK.
-It attempts to send **Proofs of Real Traffic** to Koii network for given transaction Id.
-Transaction Id could be your NFT id, wallet public key, CID from IPFS and your website url.
+It attempts to send **Proofs of Real Traffic** to Koii network for given Id.
+Id could be your NFT id, wallet public key, CID from IPFS and your website url.
 First it tries Finne wallet and if permissions are available to SignPoRTs it will sign PoRTs else it will generate a new Koii wallet in and store it in your browser and Sign PoRTs with them.
  <br />
 ##### Arguments